miaju/lotide/README.md

 ## lotide
 This is a copy of lodash, but much simpler and smaller.
-This is mostly for practice.
+This is mostly for practice implemeting these types of fucntions.

 ### Current Contents
 | function | description|